10U & 12U Playoffs

 Fourth, we will provide the best softball instruction that our volunteers are capable of providing.
 CYSA will arrange clinics to better train players, managers, and umpires in the finer points of the game.

 Fifth, since the game of softball is played for fun that will be our primary objective.

 Teamwork, fair play, empathy, and good sportsmanship will also be overriding objectives.
 Developing a competitive spirit, determination, and the desire to win are important objectives and will be developed, but not to the detriment of the nurturing of any individual player.
 CYSA recognizes that all children develop at different ages.
 We encourage positive parental involvement, teach children to respect all other individuals, and teach that rewards come from hard work, not necessarily just from accomplishment.
 CYSA programs are a place to learn and play the sport of softball regardless of the skill level of the individual players.

-Coordinating 24 associations and 1,300 players is not an easy task.
+Coordinating 18 associations and 1,300 players is not an easy task.
 It requires hundreds of volunteers who graciously give up their time for the betterment of the program.
-The CYSA Executive Board, League Commissioners, and the Association's Board of Governors dictate the rules and policies.
+The CYSA Executive Board, League Commissioners, and the Association's Directors dictate the rules and policies.
 The coaches and their assistants provide the teaching and instructions for the players.
 Finally, the score keepers, team mothers, and all of the other team helpers make the games happen.

 CYSA Organization Chart

-USSSA is the national organization of Chesterfield Youth Softball Association, Inc. Flexibility is the key word in USSSA philosophy; it allows a local league to operate according to the needs of the community, rather than asking the community to adapt to an arbitrary set of rules and regulations.
+Chesterfield Youth Softball Association, Inc uses the rules of USSSA after our white sheet rules .
+Flexibility is the key word in USSSA philosophy; it allows a local league to operate according to the needs of the community, rather than asking the community to adapt to an arbitrary set of rules and regulations.

 The following is a brief breakdown of the responsibilities that the respective organization have in bringing you and your child youth softball in Chesterfield County.